saifhaq/alma/examples/mnist/README.md

 ```

-### Device fallbacks
-`BenchmarkConfig` exposes a few more options, related to device fallbacks.
-These are:
-- allow_device_override
-- allow_cuda
-- allow_mps

-`allow_device_override` is a boolean that defines whether or not we will allow `alma` to move
-conversion methods to specific devices, if the conversion method in question only works on that
-device.
-E.g. `ONNX_CPU` will fail on GPU, as will PyTorch's native converted quantized models
-which are CPU only: `NATIVE_CONVERT_AI8WI8_STATIC_QUANTIZED`.
-This is `True` by default, but it is
-very much up to the user.
-If you want the methods to fail if not compatible with `device`, then set
-this to `False`.
-If you want `alma` to automatically move the method to the appropriate device,
-leave it as `True`.

-`allow_cuda` and `allow_mps` are guides on which device to fallback to in case `device` fails to
-run the conversion method in question.
-If `allow_cuda=True` and CUDA is available, then it will
-default to cuda.
-If not, then it will similarly check `mps`.

 ### Effect on model memory
 A consequence of running in multiple processes is that the model, if initialized naively, will be copied